AdguardTeam/AdguardKnowledgeBase/11.vpn/020.adguard-vpn-for-android/010.overview/docs.en.md

 ## How to use AdGuard VPN for Android

 AdGuard VPN for Android is a pretty user-friendly app easy to use.
-Firstly, download it from Google Play and log into your [AdGuard account](https://auth.adguard.com/login.html).
-In case you don’t have it — you should create it.
+Firstly, download it from [Google Play](https://play.google.com/store/apps/details?id=com.adguard.vpn) and log into your AdGuard account.
+In case you don’t have it — you should [create it](https://auth.adguard.com/login.html).
 You can sign in directly with your AdGuard account credentials.
 Or do it via Google or Facebook, if your AdGuard account was registered using the same email address.

 <a name="main"></a>

 ## Main Screen

-There are two bars on the main screen, reflecting the status of the application (Connected/Disconnected) and the selected Exclusions mode ([General/Selective])(#lists-of-exclusions).
+There are two bars on the main screen, reflecting the status of the application (Connected/Disconnected) and the selected Exclusions mode ([General/Selective](#lists-of-exclusions)).
 On the same screen, there are also a *Connect/Disconnect* button and a list of available servers.

 Each server has its location and its ping rate, describing the response time of the server.
 The lower this rate, the faster is your connection.
 The fastest options are always displayed at the top of the list which consists of more than 50 locations in dozens of countries.
 You can enable the app by tapping the *Connect/Disconnect* button or by picking a location.